virtual-labs/app-vlabs-pwa/docs/ai_enhanced_virtual_experiment_creation_process.md

 Whether you're just starting or need a refresher on best practices, this document outlines the procedure for setting up your environment, preparing content, and building a Virtual Lab experiment using the AI Tools, VSCode editor and the lab management tools.

+# Disclaimer & Expectations {#disclaimer-expectations}
+Please note: This AI-assisted workflow is a suggested process, not a guaranteed formula.
+Its effectiveness depends on several critical factors:

+* Well-written lab proposals: Clear objectives, scope, and simulation intent are essential.

+* Realistic expectations: Simulation complexity should align with available tools and deliverability.

+* Iterative refinement: Simulations may require multiple rounds of review and adjustment by both developers and SMEs.

+* Guidelines intended: Consider this coherent workflow a tool for acceleration—not a one-size-fits-all solution.

+Proceed with an open mind, ready to adapt as needed.

 ## Guidelines for Creating a Virtual Lab Experiment
 ### Step 1 Getting Started
 Before you begin developing a Virtual Lab experiment using AI tools, it's important to complete a few preparatory steps.
 This section ensures that you have the necessary background, approvals, and environment setup.
 Completing these steps will help you generate high-quality, standards-compliant experiments efficiently.